neildavis/mgpr-pi/README.md

 1. Add support for box86 under 64-bit Raspberry Pi OS.
 2. Try using [box64](https://github.com/ptitSeb/box64) on 64-bit OS using the x64 Linux `mgpr` binary.
 3. Make configuration more friendly.
 Perhaps interactive?
+4. Add support for Pi Zero 2 by building box86 for RPi3 and/or forking box86 to add (-DRPIZ2) support.
+5. Dynamically adjust the `make -j` argument to take into account available RAM.

 ## Contributing ##